cjtessler/MATH3733-SP22/docs/Project-1.md

 - Assume that the user will input their change in dollar (e.g., `0.50` and not `50 cents`
 - Assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).
 - The user may enter a string, integer, or float.
 - The user should continually be asked for input until the user enters a valid input.
-- If the user inputs a negative value or string, your program should re-prompt the user for a valid amount again and again until the user complies.
+- If the user inputs a negative value, your program should re-prompt the user for a valid amount again and again until the user complies.
 - The output should be an integer.

 ### Testing